Iran Missile Strike: Number of U.S. Troops Diagnosed With Traumatic Brain Injures Rises to Over 100

 “And, we ask that he and the White House join with us in our efforts to educate Americans of the dangers TBI has on these heroes as they protect our great nation in these trying times.
 Our warriors require our full support more than ever in this challenging environment,” Schmitz added.

-The most common form of TBIs in the military are mild TBIs, according to the Defense and Veterans Brain Injury Center.
+The most common form of TBI in the military is mild TBIs, according to the Defense and Veterans Brain Injury Center.

+The Centers for Disease Control and Prevention defines a TBI as a “disruption in the normal function of the brain” that’s typically caused by a bump, a blow or a jolt to the head.
+One of the most common forms of TBI is concussion, also known as mild TBI (mTBI).

+Away from the military they’re typically seen in car accidents, when a person’s head hits the windshield.
+They also frequently occur in sports — after a football player tackles an opposing player leading with his own helmet, for example.